v1shal-k-l/Agentic-AI/Web Summariser/readme.md

 ### 3. Set up environment variables

-Create a `.env` file in the root directory and add your Groq API key:
+Create a `.env` file in the project root with the following:

 ```env
 GROQ_API_KEY=your_groq_api_key_here
 ```

+Make sure to never expose your API key in public repositories.

 ### 4. Run the app